WEGO-ITN: Well-being, Ecology, Gender and cOmmunity - Innovation Training Network

-WEGO-ITN is a transnational network which brings together some of the most prominent scholars in the field in order to develop a research and training programme to educate the next generation of FPE researchers.
+WEGO-ITN is a transnational network that brings together some of the most prominent scholars in the field to develop a research and training program to educate the next generation of FPE researchers.
 The network will look in detail at local communities' coping strategies to build resilient and sustainable futures.
 Ultimately, WEGO will provide guides to strategies that are required for meeting the Sustainable Development Goals.

 The objectives of the project are:

 - To establish a vibrant European network of excellence on FPE that will link researchers, communities and policy makers for maximum impact in the environment and development policy arena, and positive change for the communities involved in the research.

 - To train a new generation of early stage researchers (ESRs) in a societally relevant research platform.